JanezSedeljsak/graphenix/README.md

 Graphenix is an embedded database system for Python that allows you to easily store and retrieve data within your Python application.
 The core of the Graphenix library is written in C++, making it a high-performance solution for managing data.

+### Disclaimer

+**This project is intended for the fulfillment of a computer science university diploma and should not be used for any production or critical applications.**

+The code and content provided in this GitHub repository were developed as part of a academic project and may contain various bugs, errors, or limitations.
+It is not intended for deployment in real-world scenarios, and using it in production environments may lead to unexpected results or vulnerabilities.

 ## Requirements

 Graphenix requires Python 3.10 or higher to be installed.